openadaptor/openadaptor/example/spring/adaptor/README.txt

   simple.xml

-To run this you first need to set your classpath correctly (see top level README.txt), or if you have a source distribution you can run the adaptor using the run.example.spring target.
+To run this you first need to set your classpath correctly (see top level README.txt).

 Once you have done this you can run from the command line like this...